 - The parts of the brain responsible for sight and sense of smell were well developed, too.

-- The specialists also calculated the ratio between the brain and body size.
+- The specialists also calculated the brain and body size ratio.

 - They have found that, compared to overall body size, Buriolestes had a noticeably big brain.